lucernae/devcontainer-nix/README.md

 This devcontainer contains Nix and hooks to install nix recipe as devcontainers.
 This is the base image that can be used to extend your own devcontainer based on nix.
+It includes several fixes to ensure a robust Nix environment initialization, addressing common issues with script paths and user profile setup.

 # How to use